 Below are the ingredients of the original “Banh Mi Thit”, meaning banh mi with meat, but can be improvised in many other variations.

-In most Vietnamese markets, there is at least one traditional bakery which you can easily find when visiting the local markets, especially in the morning.
-The first baguettes of the day are often made very early in the morning.
-Different from the French baguettes made wholly from wheat flour, Banh Mi’s dough is a mixture of rice flour and wheat flour because wheat hardly grows in a tropical country like Vietnam.
-The length of the Banh Mi is shorter, and its crust is also more brittle than that of the original French baguettes.
+In most Vietnamese markets, there is at least one traditional bakery, which you can easily find when visiting the local markets, especially in the morning when the bread is fresh out of the oven.
+Unlike the French baguettes made wholly from wheat flour, Banh Mi’s dough is a mixture of rice flour and wheat flour because wheat hardly grows in a tropical country like Vietnam.
+The length of the Banh Mi is shorter, and its crust is also more brittle than the original French baguettes.

 Pork Sausage and Ham (Cha Lua)

-Meat is the most important ingredient of Banh Mi.
+Meat is the most critical ingredient.
 Therefore, it is a crucial factor to judge whether a Banh Mi is good or not.
 The Vietnamese often use the ham like the French used to have with their original baguettes.
-Let’s imagine that you are grabbing a delightful Banh Mi and opening it to see what is inside.
+Let’s imagine you are grabbing a delightful Banh Mi and opening it to see what is inside.
 A layer of red ham slice is placed on the greens.
 When taking a bite, the shining fat and well-seasoned meat create a soft texture, contrasting with the crunch of vegetables like cucumber, cilantro, chili, pickled carrot, and daikon radish.
 They can also stuff Vietnamese pork sausage in the Banh Mi.
-The saltiness and the chewy edges add more texture and season to the Banh Mi.

 The cucumber slices create a crunchy texture and freshness to balance with the fat and creamy mayonnaise.
-The cilantro gives Banh Mi a unique herby fragrant perfume.
+The cilantro gives a unique, herby, fragrant perfume.
 A little sour from pickled carrot and radish to keep you in for another bite.
-And the chili adds extra heat and vivid color to highlight the whole Banh Mi.
+And the chili adds extra heat and vivid color to highlight the whole experience.